Advancing Together

 Advancing Together is a bi-monthly educational webinar series that highlights Trinity Health’s ongoing commitment to advancing equity in care, promoting social and emotional well-being, and cultivating inclusive environments.

-Please join Health Equity and Human Impact (HEHI) and colleagues from across the Ministry from noon to 1:00 p.m.
-(ET) on Thursday, October 9, 2025.
+Please join Trinity Health colleagues from across the Ministry from noon to 1:00 p.m.
+(ET) on Thursday, February 12, 2026.

 In this webinar, participants will: